nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 end
 ```

 Et voilà!
-Your app should now be ready to be used into NanosWorld.
+Your app should now be ready to be used into nanos world.
 To test it simply run your Server and contemplate your hard work

 ![](/img/docs/tutorials/react-05.webp)

-That's It !
-Your React Web Ui is now integrated into NanosWorld and ready to use.
-Feel free to use this exemple in your own project :\)
+That's it!
+Your React Web UI is now integrated into nanos world and ready to use.
+Feel free to use this example in your own project :\)